RubixML/ML/docs/datasets/api.md

 ```

 ## Previewing in the Console
-You can echo the dataset objectto preview the first rows and columns in the console.
+You can echo the dataset object to preview the first few rows and columns in the console.

 ```php
 echo $dataset;